If you buy something through a link on this page, we may earn a small commission. How this works.

-Eating barberries may help prevent metabolic syndrome, which is marked by a cluster of risk factors that increase your risk of heart disease and diabetes.
+Eating barberries may help prevent metabolic syndrome, which is a cluster of risk factors that increase your risk of heart disease and diabetes.

 In particular, barberries may protect against obesity and high blood sugar, cholesterol, triglyceride, and blood pressure levels — all of which are risk factors for this syndrome (